EGR314Team206/EGR314Team206.github.io/component_selection.md

 **Component #1:** Bidirectional Motor (1568-1660-ND).

-The team has access to this motor, meaning we already have the component as well as the data sheet and knowledge of the device.
-Despite this component being listed as 12V, we know it will operate at the 9V needed for our system.
-We know this solution will work for our board and also do not need to dedicate a portion of our budget to this component.
+The team had access to this motor, meaning the team already had the component as well as the data sheet and knowledge of the device.
+Despite this component being listed as 12V, we know it will operate at the 9V needed for the system.
+This solution will work for the board and also do not need to dedicate a portion of the budget to this component.

 <figure class="image">
 <div style="text-align: center">